CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-2.md

  DONE  Build complete.
 The dist directory is ready to be deployed.
 ```

 This starts a local build of the VueJS application, which puts all results/artifacts (the static website itself) into the **dist** folder.
-When the build has finished, copy that *dist* folder via the Storage Explorer to your Storage Account in the ***$web*** container.
+When the build has finished, copy the content of that *dist* folder via the Storage Explorer to your Storage Account in the ***$web*** container.

 ![storage_explorer_static_website](./img/storage_explorer_static_website.png "storage_explorer_static_website")